kvendrik/Browserkit.js/readme.md

 ---

 #### on(*event*, *handler*)
-Adds a event listener to a HTML element
+Adds an event listener to a HTML element

 **event** *(string)* <br>
 Name of the event you'd like to listen on

 **handler** *(function)* <br>
-Handler for after the event emitted
+Handler for when the event triggers

 ---

 #### off(*event*, *handler*)
-Removes a event listener from a HTML element
+Removes an event listener from a HTML element

 **event** *(string)* <br>
 Name of the event you'd like to remove the listener from